ThomasLegleu/RoboND-Follow-Me/writeup.md

 Input can be of arbitrary size and produce correspondingly-sized output with efficient inference and learning.

-#### FCN is consisting of the following components:

-Encoder blocks:

-Decoder blocks: that will take inputs from previous layers, decompress it, by up-sampling and adding inputs from previous encoder blocks through skip connections to recover some of the lost information hence do the precise segmentation.

-Softmax activation: normal convolution layer takes outputs from last decoder block and activate output pixels to indicate class and location of objects (semantic segmentation).

 ### Build the Model

 You need to provide more detail here - why is having more spatial information useful in the decoding layer?
 What happens to the encoded image that would justify having these skip connections?